 Dr. John Frattarelli is one of the world’s leading experts on In Vitro Fertilization.
 Having treated patients for over 20 years, Dr. Frattarelli is the most experienced IVF providers in Hawaii having personally overseen more than 30,000 fertility treatment cycles that have resulted in more than 15,000 babies born.

 Dr. Anatte Karmon completed her Reproductive Endocrinology and Infertility Fellowship at Massachusetts General Hospital /Harvard Medical School.
 Together with Dr. Frattarelli, they offer expert fertility and IVF services to all of Hawaii, the Pacific, and Asia.
-Drs Frattarelli and Karmon see and treat fertility patients on the island of Oahu (Honolulu and Kailua), Big Island (Hilo and Kona), and Maui (Wailuku and Kahului).
+Drs Frattarelli and Karmon see and treat fertility patients on the island of Oahu (Honolulu and Kailua), Big Island (Hilo and Kona), and Maui (Kahului).

 All IVF services in Hawaii are performed in our IVF laboratory in Honolulu at the Fertility Institute of Hawaii.
 This state-of-the-art Fertility center was founded by Dr. Frattarelli in 2011.
 The Fertility Institute of Hawaii is able to perform all services related to reproduction.
 Dr. Frattarelli is one of only a few physicians nationally who also is certified as an HCLD (High Complexity Laboratory Director) for the IVF Laboratory.
 This allows him to provide singular oversight for all Clinical and Laboratory aspects of the IVF practice.
 This singular oversight is most likely the reason for the tremendously high pregnancy rates that the fertility practice is able to achieve.